 The triumph of completing the Great Valley Trail needs to be celebrated.

 Back on the road

 Serious road cyclists would make mincemeat of the Great Alpine Road as they access its other pretty towns and villages, but it’s not known as one of Victoria’s best scenic drives for nothing.
 When heading up the valley from the Hume Freeway, Myrtleford is a beautiful place to rest a while.
 You immediately get a sense of Italian heritage, born of the immigrant families who settled here after the Second World War to grow tobacco.
-Now the locals have pivoted to wine, hops, berries, nuts and pumpkin seeds, making Myrtleford a convivial and family-focussed place.
+Now the locals have pivoted to wine, hops, berries, nuts and pumpkin seeds, making Myrtleford a convivial and family-focused place.
 Stop and discover the 70 tiny colourful artworks on the town’s Mosaic Trail, which follows Ovens River for a few kilometres.